Skip to main content

 OptionTypeRequiredDescription

-apiKeystringYesYour Front API Key.
+apiKeystringyesYour Front API Key.

-authType'firebase' | 'backendToken' | 'none'YesAuthentication strategy.
+authType'firebase' | 'backendToken' | 'none'yesAuthentication strategy.

-notificationCenterStyles{ marginTop?: string }NoNotification center style overrides.
+notificationCenterStyles{ marginTop?: string }noNotification center style overrides.

-bellStyles{ marginRight?: string; marginLeft?: string }NoBell style overrides.
+bellStyles{ marginRight?: string; marginLeft?: string }noBell style overrides.

 NotifizzProvider